HansBambel/storytelling_gpt2/README.md

 Somehow the cluster did not utilize multiprocessing correctly, therefore there is code for running it consequently and with multiprocessing.
 - Given about 28.5k prompts we created for every single one the wordvector of emotions.
 This enables us to calculate a distance between them and a given input for further use.

+In `HelperNotebook.ipynb` I did data cleaning and preparations for implementing functions in `application.py`.

 ### Models
 GPT-2 117M is easily loadable through the pytorch_pretrained_bert module by using `from_pretrained('gpt2')` for the models.